ckauhaus/ckauhaus.github.io/_posts/2017-11-03-dos-and-donts-of-nix-overlays.md

 The issue:

-* Dependencies should rather be taken from `self` not `super`.
-This way they can be overridden from other overlays.
+* Other packages should be taken from `self` not `super`.
+This way they can be overridden by other overlays.

 {% highlight nix %}
 {% endhighlight %}

 ## Summary

-This is a condensed overlay guide.
-For a more in-depth discussion, please go watch Nicolas' (talk)(video).
-Many thanks to him for putting this together!
+I hope this condensed guide helps you to write better overlays.
+For a more in-depth discussion, please go watch Nicolas' [talk][video] and read the [Nixpkgs manual][manual-overlays].
+Many thanks to Nicolas for putting this together!

-There is also good documentaion in the [Nixpkgs manual][manual-overlays].

 [nixcon2017]: http://nixcon2017.org/